sysdeo/FlightsDataSet/README.md

 # Yearly Charts

 Around rush-hour is where the highest delay counts occur.

 ![12mo](https://github.com/sysdeo/FlightsDataSet/assets/140428232/bae740a8-4229-4403-8a64-950f904e4376)

 ---

-This is a 1 Year Overview on the **most delayed airlines**
+WN Tends to be the highest across all delay types **most delayed airlines**

 ![top5aa](https://github.com/sysdeo/FlightsDataSet/assets/140428232/5f5e1b3c-4367-45ca-b311-45cdc732f78c)

 ---

-Atlanta is globally one of the busiest airports and Chicago tend to be some of the most delayed airports in USA.
-Both of these are also some of the highest in security delays.
+Atlanta is globally one of the busiest airports by default.
+Chicago is considered of the most delayed airports in USA.
+Both are also some of the highest in security delays.

 ![NumeroSinko](https://github.com/sysdeo/FlightsDataSet/assets/140428232/2ade6521-6fff-4fac-9578-16e73944a1f5)

 ---